 Through minimal typography, the Canadian Cancer Society aims to draw the viewer’s attention to the numbers and how!

-The film gets straight to the point and makes you realise just how much change we’re actually capable of if we just start small.
+The film gets straight to the point and makes you realize just how much change we’re actually capable of if we just start small.

 ChildLine is a UK-based, confidential, free, 24-hour counseling service for children and young people under 19.